isomerpages/moe-chongfu/_curriculum/Mathematics.md

 <u>Self-Directed Learning (SDL)</u>

 <p>We encourage students to take responsibility and initiative of their own learning.
-They login to these learning sites at least 2-3 times a week to complete assigned e-learning or e-homework.
+They login to Koobits at least 2-3 times a week to complete assigned e-learning or e-homework.
 They may also watch videos and study the solutions of difficult math questions.
 Thus, they practice various mathematical skills in a fun and engaging way.</p>

-<p>The recommended websites are students’ learning management portal (LMS) and MonsWorld.
-MonsWorld has generated many positive feedbacks due to the high variability and quality of the questions set.
-The students also enjoyed the games.</p>
 <img src="/images/maths_picture_1.png">
 <img src="/images/Maths_Picture_2.png">
 <img src="/images/Maths_Picture_3.png">